Master of Computer Science (MCS) Degree

 - A minimum program GPA of 2.67 or higher in all Rice coursework that satisfies requirements for the non-thesis master’s degree.

 The MCS degree is a terminal degree for students intending to pursue a technical career in the computer industry.
-MCS degree areas of specialization include artificial intelligence and robotics, computer vision, data science, databases, operating systems and security, computer networks, computer architecture, parallel computing, compiler construction, programming languages, and software engineering.
+MCS degree areas of specialization include artificial intelligence, bioinformatics/computational biology, data science and machine learning, management and leadership, and systems and security.
 The MCS degree program normally requires three semesters of study.

 Students in the MCS degree program are expected to pay full tuition and all fees.
 No financial aid is available from the university or the department for MCS students.